What is graft versus host disease (GvHD)?

 What is a stem cell and bone marrow transplant?

-Stem cell and bone marrow transplants are treatments that use very high doses of chemotherapy, sometimes with radiotherapy.
-The high dose treatment can kill cancer cells but it also kills off the stem cells in your bone marrow that produce your blood cells.
+Transplants use very high doses of chemotherapy and sometimes other treatments such as radiotherapy.
+The high dose treatment kills cancer cells but it also kills off the stem cells in your bone marrow Open a glossary item that produce your blood cells Open a glossary item.

-So after the high dose treatment you have stem cells or bone marrow from your donor through a drip.
-The donor stem cells make their way into your bone marrow and start to produce blood cells again.
+After the high dose treatment you have healthy stem cells through a drip.
+The healthy stem cells make their way into your bone marrow and start to make blood cells you need again.

 GvHD means the graft reacts against the host.
 The graft is the marrow or stem cells from the donor.
 The host is the person having the transplant.